 - Governance: Compliance practices, including U.S. and international regulations, country-specific risks, management turnover

-To achieve resilient operations, you need to expand your horizons to include the operating environments within your extended supply chains, including all tiers and their risk factors.
+To achieve resilient operations, you need to expand your third-party risk methodology to include the operating environments within your extended supply chains, including all tiers and their risk factors.
 This process should be ongoing so you can spot and address current and emerging risks before they affect the business.

 Beyond the obvious cybersecurity and disaster recovery/business continuity risks affecting the supply chain, you should consider geographic and concentration risks, financial disruptions, operations process risks, geopolitical instability, regulatory changes, and gaps in SCRM programs.
 Environmental, social, and governance (ESG) risks also need to be addressed.
 This requires working with suppliers to proactively communicate and exchange information to create a strategic advantage and safe operating environments for all participants.
-The end goal is being able to respond quickly to protect the business and its customers.
+The end goal is creating a business resilience process that can leverage modern technology to identify emerging threats and respond quickly to protect the business and its customers.